RamyaHarika-Dadi/RamyaHarika-Dadi/README.md

 </p>

 <!--Intro start-->
-- 🔭 I’m currently pursuing a Master's in Information Technology at **University of Cincinnati.**
+- 🔭 Master's in Information Technology at **University of Cincinnati.**

 <!--Intro end-->